NaeemKhan14/Portfolio-v3/README.md

 # Todo List

-1. CI/CD pipelines
+1. Tighten security more
-2. Tighten Security
+2. Test cases for backend